Are you struggling to get a good night’s sleep during this period of coronavirus isolation?

 - Avoid eating big meals late in the evening.
 If your digestive system is awake, you will be too!

-- Lavender is said to have sleep-inducing qualities – aromatherapy sachets, pot-pourri, sleep pillows…they’re all worth a shot!
+- Lavender is said to have sleep-inducing qualities.
+Aromatherapy sachets, pot-pourri, sleep pillows are all worth a shot!

 - Turn all screens off at least an hour before you retire for the night.

-- Even gentle exercise during the day can help you sleep better – just not too close to bedtime.
+- Even gentle exercise during the day can help you sleep better.
+Make sure to make the most of the one hour of outdoor time we’re all allowed at the moment.
+Just not too close to bedtime.

 - Get into a routine of going to bed and getting up at the same time every day, even at weekends.